DiegoLH3/deep-learning-challenge/README.md

             * Were you able to achieve the target model performance?
             * What steps did you take in your attempts to increase model performance?
     * Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

+## Source(s)
+*   Had some assistance from classmate Chris Canala with exporting to HDF5 file and classifications_to_replace.